C++ vs. Rust: Hello World

 C++ “Hello world”

-Ok, the most famous first program on any programming language is the “Hello world” program, so I will explain how to create one in this post.
+Ok, the most famous first program in any programming language is the ‘Hello World’ program, so I will explain how to create one in this post.

-In my example I will use “g++” in a Linux environment, but “clang++” works exactly the same.
+For my example, I will use ‘g++’ in a Linux environment, but ‘clang++’ works exactly the same way.

-To create a “Hello world” in C++, you need to create an empty file and give it a name with an extension (any name, for example HelloWorld.cpp); “cpp”, “cxx” or “cc” are well-known C++ file name extensions.
+To write a ‘Hello World’ program in C++, you will need to create an empty file and name it with an appropriate extension (any name will do, for instance, HelloWorld.cpp).
+Common C++ file extensions include ‘.cpp’, ‘.cxx’, and ‘.cc’.

-So, after creating an empty HelloWorld.cpp, you can open it using any text editor and start to write the following lines of code:
+Once you have created an empty HelloWorld.cpp file, you can open it in any text editor and start writing the following lines of code:

 #include <iostream>